evso7th/EtherMusic/SYSTEM_ANALYSIS.md

     2. The `isAutopilotOn` state changes to `true`.
     3. A `useEffect` hook, which depends on `[isAutopilotOn, autopilotStyle]`, is triggered.
     4. It calls `autopilotEngine.current.setAutopilot(true, newStyle)`.
-    5. The `AutopilotEngine` loads the worker, syncs its state (tempo, key, etc.), and sends it a `'start'` message.
+    5. The `AutopilotEngine` loads the worker, sends it the new style (`'setStyle'`), syncs its state (tempo, key, etc.), and sends it a `'start'` message.

 - **Note Generation and Playback:**
-    1. The active Web Worker generates a musical event (a note or a series of notes).
+    1. The active Web Worker generates a musical event (a note or a series of notes) based on the current style.
     2. The worker sends the note data back to the main thread via `self.postMessage({ type: 'playNote', ... })`.
     3. The `AutopilotEngine`'s `onmessage` handler receives the event.
     4. It immediately calls `this.audioEngine.playAutopilotEvent(note, time)`, passing the note to the `AudioEngine`.